tulul/tululbot/README.md

    pip install virtualenvwrapper
    ```

    [Pip](https://pip.pypa.io/en/latest/) is the default package manager for Python.
-It should be installed if you have Python 2.7 or Python 3.x on your system.
+It should already be installed if you have Python 2.7 or Python 3.x on your system.

 1. Configure your virtualenvwrapper as described in [their docs](https://virtualenvwrapper.readthedocs.org/en/latest/install.html#shell-startup-file).